-- Scholarly Work—published articles, law reviews, for example.
+- Scholarly Work—these may include published articles and law review articles.
 As above, the emphasis here should be on providing a sample of your legal analytical and writing skills.

-- Blogs—speak with a counselor before offering to submit your blog postings on either your resume or as a writing sample.
+- Blogs—speak with a career counselor before offering to submit your blog postings in relation to either your resume or as a writing sample.

 Office of Career & Professional Development • American University Washington College of Law